cacciatc/btcjam/README.md

 ## Disclaimer

-Note, investing with BTCJam involves risk as with all investments.
+Note, investing with BTCJam involves risk.
 Use this API at your own risk.

 ## Installation